kene111/foondamate_mle/README.md

 ### Possible Limitations:
 ## Possible Limitations to Rule based approach using POS Tagging:

-1) Construction of an english sentence is dependant on the users(students), hence a particular sentence can be phrased in multiple ways, although the alogrithm would catch a handful but a couple would be classified wrongly either by missing certain key words (pos tags) or capturing the wrong key words (pos tags).
+1) Construction of an english sentence is dependant on the users(students), hence a particular sentence can be phrased in multiple ways, although the alogrithm would catch a handful perfectly fine, there would still be a couple would be classified wrongly either by missing certain key words (pos tags) or capturing the wrong key words (pos tags).

 ## Possible Limitations to Rule based approach combined with sentence similarity: